 - We need to ensure that provision for Personal, Social, Emotional and Health Education is strong so that children become confident learners and have an accessible toolkit which they can draw upon to show endurance and resilience.

 - We want children to understand how they can make a difference in the world and how they can be courageous advocates to achieve this.

 - We need to enable children to develop their long term memory so that they can understand how to move relevant information between their working memory and their long term memory when they need to so they know more and remember more.

-- We want children to learn about different cultures and religions so that they understand and appreciate cultural diversity beyond their own community.
+- We want children to learn about diversity so that they understand and appreciate diversity beyond their own community.

-- We want children to recognise dangers and negative influences online, within their families and in the wider community so that they are able to keep themselves and others in their families safe and are able to live as law-abiding citizens.
+- We want children to now how to keep themselves safe including when they are online, within their families and in the wider community so that they are able to keep themselves and others in their families safe and are able to live as good citizens.

-- We want children to develop strong reading skills so that they can enjoy a wide breadth of stories and find information as they need it.
+- We want children to develop strong reading skills and have a love for reading so that they can enjoy a wide breadth of stories and find information as they need it.